Join us for Historic Jefferson Railway’s Civil War Weekend May 19-21, 2023

-There are a lot of other activities for reenactors at the Diamond Don RV Park including living history camps, sutlers, Saturday evening ball, cannon night firing and fireworks.
-The RV Park will be open to the public on Saturday 11:00-5:00 and Sunday 11:00-1:00.
-The Saturday evening ball is for registered reenactors only (included in registration).
+There are a lot of other activities for reenactors at the Diamond Don RV Park including living history camps, sutlers, Friday evening Dutch Oven cook off, judging will be at 6pm in the Pavillion, awards will be given.
+A Saturday evening supper and social, cannon night firing and fireworks.
 Reenactors are welcome to camp at the RV Park which will have a designated period camping area (included in registration) as well as modern camping (for an additional fee).
 The public is also welcome to camp in the modern section of the RV Park.

-Re-enactors can camp free at Diamond Don RV Park with lots of space, trees and plenty of amenities for re-enactors, including free WIFI, water, hay, split wood, restrooms, showers and powder bounty – wagons, guns and cannons.
-Registration fee is $10, per military or civilian reenactor and includes military camping, noon-day meals, Saturday evening dinner and ball.
-Limited RV sites with water and electric are available to re-enactors for $20, per night.
+Re-enactors can camp free at Diamond Don RV Park with lots of space, trees and plenty of amenities for re-enactors, including free WIFI, water, hay, split wood, restrooms, showers and powder bounty – guns and cannons.
+Registration fee is $15, per military or civilian reenactor and includes military camping, noon-day meals, Saturday evening supper and social.
+Limited RV sites with water and electric are available to re-enactors for $35, per night.
 Call or text Melissa for reservations.
 903-742-2041.
 Participation in train skirmishes on Saturday and Sunday is required in order to receive these reenactor amenities.
 All reenactors are encouraged to participate in Friday’s Day of Learning-Living History.
 For those with physical limitations, you can participate in the train skirmishes right from your campsite along the Big Cypress Bayou.

 Famous campaigns were planned and conducted for the primary purpose of capturing or destroying railroad lines of value to the enemy.
 On the morning of April 12, 1862, the most famous locomotive of the Civil War, the General, was hijacked by the Union civilian spy, James J. Andrews, and his men.
 After a nail-biting eight hours and 87 miles, the Southerners captured the General, James Andrews and several of his men.

 Take a step back in time as the Historic Jefferson Railway takes you on an excursion that circles the Piney Woods along the scenic Big Cypress Bayou.
 You’ll view a Confederate Powder Magazine from the Civil War era and remains of many sites from the 1800’s still visible along the track.
-The live steam train is a restored antique Crown Metals built in 1964.
 The open-canopied observation cars provide an excellent view of this exciting event along the river.